-The raw data files for each event source are compressed and moved to networked storage every hour and the file hash is computed for networked storage files.
-The file hash is used to check the integrity of the files in the networked storage.
+The raw data files for each event source are compressed and archived every hour and the file hash is computed for archived files.
+The file hash is used to check the integrity of the archived files.

-In thefield, select the desired Collector and Connector combination from the drop-down list.
+In thesection, select the desired Collector and Connector combination from the Event Source hierarchy drop-down list.

-Clickto verify the integrity of the selected files in the networked storage by comparing the hash values for the selected files in the networked storage.
+Clickto verify the integrity of the selected archived files by comparing the hash values for the selected archived files.

 If integrity verification is successful, a green icon is displayed next to the filename in thecolumn.
-If verification fails, a red icon is displayed.
+If it fails, a red icon is displayed.

-Select the raw data file, then clickto download the selected networked storage and local raw data files.
+Select the raw data file, then clickto download the selected archived and local raw data files.

 The selected files are downloaded in the form of a zip file that contains a .csv (comma separated values) file.
-If the networked storage files are selected, the zip file also contains a hash file corresponding to each of the networked storage files downloaded.
+If the archived files are selected, the zip file also contains a hash file corresponding to each of the archive files downloaded.

 The SHA-256 algorithm is used to generate the file hash and the generated hash is Base64 encoded.